mockoon/mockoon/packages/cli/README.md

 ### `export` command

-Export a mock API to an OpenAPI v3 specification file (JSON).
+Export a mock API to an OpenAPI v3 specification file (JSON or YAML).

-The output file will not be prettified by default.
+The output file will not be prettified by default for JSON.
 You can prettify it using the `--prettify` flag described below.

 **Usage**:
 `$ mockoon-cli export`